 Option 2 is only valid for temperatures above 104K.
 Option 3 uses multi-dimensional tables of heating/cooling values created with Cloudy and optionally coupled to the MultiSpecies chemistry/cooling solver.
 This method is valid from 10 K to 108K.
 See the Cloudy Cooling parameters below.
 Default: 0. - MetalCoolingTable (internal) This field contains the metal cooling table required for MetalCooling option 1.
 In the top level directory input/, there are two files metal_cool.dat and metal_cool_pop3.dat that consider metal cooling for solar abundance and abundances from pair-instability supernovae, respectively.
 In the same directory, one can find an IDL routine (make_Zcool_table.pro) that generates these tables.
 Default: metal_cool.dat - MultiSpecies (external) If this flag (1, 2, 3- on, 0 off) is on, then the code follows not just the total density, but also the ionization states of Hydrogen and Helium.
 If set to 2, then a nine-species model (including H2, H2+ and H-) will be computed, otherwise only six species are followed (H, H+, He, He+, He++, e-).
-If set to 3, then

-- a 12 species model is followed, including D, D+ and HD.
+If set to 3, then a 12 species model is followed, including D, D+ and HD.
 This routine, like the last one, is based on work done by Abel, Zhang and Anninos.
-Default: 0 - GadgetEquilibriumCooling (external) An implementation of the ionization equilibrium cooling code used in the GADGET code which includes both radiative cooling and a uniform metagalactic UV background specified by the TREECOOL file (in the amr_mpi/exe directory).
-When this parameter is turned on, MultiSpecies and RadiationFieldType are forced to 0 and RadiativeCooling is forced to 1.
-[Not in public release version] - PhotoelectricHeating (external) If set to be 1, Gamma_pe = 5.1e-26 erg/s will be added uniformly to the gas without any shielding (Tasker & Bryan 2008).
-At the moment this is still experimental.
 Default: 0 - MultiMetals (external) This was added so that the user could turn on or off additional metal fields currently there is the standard metallicity field (Metal_Density) and two additional metal fields (Z_Field1 and Z_Field2).
-Acceptable values are 1 or 0, Default: 0 (off).
+Acceptable values are 1 or 0, Default: 0 (off). - ThreeBodyRate (external) Which Three Body rate should be used for H2 formation?: 0 = Abel, Bryan, Norman 2002, 1 = PSS83, 2= CW83, 3 = FH07, 4= G08.
+(Turk et al 2011 covers these) - CIECooling (external) Should CIE (Ripamonti & Abel 2004) cooling be included at high densities? - H2OpticalDepthApproximation (external) Should the H2 cooling be attenuated (RA04)? - H2FormationOnDust (external) Turns on H2 formation on dust grains and gas-grain heat transfer following Omukai (2000).
+Default: 0 (OFF) - NumberOfDustTemperatureBins (external) Number of dust temperature bins for the dust cooling and H2 formation rates.
+Default: 250 - DustTemperatureStart (external) Minimum dust temperature for dust rates.
+Default: 1.0 - DustTemperatureEnd (external) Maximum dust temperature for dust rates.
+Default: 1500 - OutputDustTemperature (external) Flag to write out the dust temperature field.
+Default: 0 - PhotoelectricHeating (external) If set to be 1, the following parameter will be added uniformly to the gas without any shielding (Tasker & Bryan 2008).
+Default: 0 - PhotoelectricHeatingRate (external) This is the parameter used as Gamma_pe for uniform photoelectric heating.
+Default: 8.5e-26 erg s^-1 cm^-3

-4.11.1 Cloudy Cooling
+4.6.2 Cloudy Cooling